dsl-logo

 Make the balloon payment and keep the car

-Your loan is cleared with no more repayments to make.
+Your loan is cleared with no more repayments to make to the lender after you make a final balloon payment.

 Trade in and upgrade your car

-A popular option is to upgrade the car at the end of the loan term and make the balloon payment using the trade in value of the old car.
+A common option is to upgrade your car and make the balloon payment using the trade-in value of the old car.

 Sell the car